crossplane/crossplane/design/one-pager-merge-jets-proposal.md

-In a single provider, users would keep using Kubernetes-native style referencing where they are only concerned with the name and/or labels of the referenced object, since there is a single type and it's defined in the same provider, hence the controller knows these details already.
+In a single provider, users would keep using Kubernetes-native style referencing where they are only concerned with the name and/or labels of the referenced object, since there is a single type and it's defined in the same provider, the controller knows these details already.

 ## Drawbacks